Customers Bancorp (CUBI)

 10. Return on Equity

-Over the last five years, Customers Bancorp has averaged an ROE of 17.1%, exceptional for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Customers Bancorp has averaged an ROE of 16.7%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
 This shows Customers Bancorp has a strong competitive moat.

 Customers Bancorp Return on Equity

-11. Key Takeaways from Customers Bancorp’s Q3 Results
+11. Key Takeaways from Customers Bancorp’s Q4 Results

 12. Is Now The Time To Buy Customers Bancorp?

 There are some positives when it comes to Customers Bancorp’s fundamentals.
-First off, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
-And while its worsening efficiency ratio shows the business has become less productive, its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs.
-On top of that, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+To kick things off, its revenue growth was solid over the last five years.
+And while Customers Bancorp’s worsening efficiency ratio shows the business has become less productive, its anticipated efficiency ratio over the next year signals it will gain leverage on its fixed costs.

 Customers Bancorp’s P/B ratio based on the next 12 months is 1.2x.
 Looking at the banking landscape right now, Customers Bancorp trades at a pretty interesting price.
 If you trust the business and its direction, this is an ideal time to buy.